 Keep children out of your Rhode Island Custody or RI Family Court Divorce feud.

 Since a child cannot have their parents together in a loving relationship, the kids want the RI Custody fight over.
 The children want normalcy and want all the fighting to stop.
 Most of all, they do not want to be part of this war!
 First and foremost, they want a childhood free of adult concerns.
 Let them be kids!
 Do not destroy their childhood.
 They would like to be playing at the park not being interviewed by the Rhode Island divorce Court Judge or General Magistrate.
 They don’t want to go to counseling- they often think that you guys are the ones who should get counseling.
 They want to play with their siblings, enjoy playing with other children, play video games and most of all be children.

 The Visitation Exchange- when Court Order meets WWF TAG Team Wrestling

 This Rhode Island visitation article explains how visitation exchanges can go horribly wrong.
 It is not uncommon for warring parents to get into physical feuds during these exchanges.
 Unfortunately, it can be very harmful for the children to see this type of mess.

 Visitation lawyer RI article: #RATIONALIZATIONS -1st X MOMS’ Endless Roadblocks to Dad’s Visitation

 This article explains how some woman will do anything to keep their child from having a meaningful relationship with the child’s father.
-This RI Family Court visitation article will explain all of the roadblocks this type of mother will put in front of the father to stop visitation including supervised visitation, false allegations of abuse and allegations of mistreatment of the child.
+This RI Family Court visitation article by a visitation lawyer in RI will explain the roadblocks this type of mother will put in front of the father to stop visitation including supervised visitation, false allegations of abuse and allegations of mistreatment of the child.